Hyperventilation Syndrome

 Description

-• Most commonly: Dyspnea, chest pain, lightheadedness, and paresthesias
+• Most commonly: Dyspnea, chest pain, lightheadedness, paresthesias, and a sense of doom

 • Minute ventilation may be increased by increasing respiratory rate or tidal volume (sighs)

-• Pathologic or physiologic causes of hyperventilation must be excluded before the diagnosis of hyperventilation syndrome can be assigned
+• Pathologic or physiologic causes of hyperventilation must be excluded before the diagnosis of HVS can be assigned

 • Prevalence: